Column: NFL shamelessly commandeers Kaepernick’s cause

 Boldin’s deeply personal story already aired during the NFC and AFC championship games.
 It’s also been shared on the league’s official Twitter site, along with the message: “Be the change.”

 On Feb.
-2, it will apparently get the biggest bump of all — a cherished commercial slot during the Super Bowl.
+2, it will apparently get the biggest bump of all — a prized commercial slot during the Super Bowl.

 Yep, the league has suddenly become a clarion in the quest for social justice, most strikingly tackling the issue of police brutality against African-Americans.